ART. IIntroduction and Identity of the Data Controller

 | Legal Hold Data | Until hold is formally lifted | Legal proceedings, regulatory investigations |

-Notwithstanding the above, Narion may retain personal data beyond standard periods where required for Legal Hold purposes, including: ongoing or anticipated legal proceedings or regulatory investigations; court orders or regulatory directions requiring preservation; or mandatory minimum retention periods under applicable law.
-Legal Hold data is preserved in its original form and is not subject to deletion or anonymization until the hold is formally lifted.
+Notwithstanding the above, Narion may retain personal data beyond standard periods where required for Legal Hold purposes, including ongoing or anticipated legal proceedings or regulatory investigations, court orders or regulatory directions requiring preservation, or mandatory minimum retention periods under applicable law.

 Narion implements a comprehensive set of technical, organisational, and procedural security measures designed to protect personal data against unauthorized access, disclosure, alteration, destruction, loss, and all other forms of unlawful or unauthorized processing.
 Narion's security practices are informed by internationally recognized standards including ISO/IEC 27001 and the security requirements prescribed under the SPDI Rules and the DPDPA.

-- Encryption in Transit: All personal data transmitted between the User's device and the Platform is encrypted using Transport Layer Security (TLS) protocol version 1.2 or higher, protecting against interception and man-in-the-middle attacks;
+- Encryption in Transit: All personal data transmitted between the User's device and the Platform is encrypted using Transport Layer Security (TLS) protocol version 1.2 or higher;

 - Encryption at Rest: Personal data stored in Narion's databases and storage systems is encrypted using industry-standard symmetric encryption (AES-256 or equivalent);

-- Password Security: User passwords are stored exclusively as salted cryptographic hashes computed using a memory-hard hashing algorithm (bcrypt, Argon2, or equivalent).
-Narion never stores plaintext passwords;
+- Password Security: User passwords are stored exclusively as salted cryptographic hashes computed using a memory-hard hashing algorithm (bcrypt, Argon2, or equivalent);

 - Role-Based Access Controls: Access to personal data and production systems is governed by least-privilege principles.
 Privileged access requires multi-factor authentication;

-- Audit Logging: Comprehensive audit logs of access to personal data and production systems are maintained, enabling detection and investigation of unauthorized access or anomalous behavior;
+- Audit Logging: Comprehensive audit logs of access to personal data and production systems are maintained;

 - Vulnerability Management: Regular vulnerability assessments and security reviews of the Platform's infrastructure and codebase, with timely remediation of identified vulnerabilities;